in

 Dosage and forms of Trulicity and Victoza

-Both Trulicity and Victoza are administered into the skin (just like injecting insulin).
+Both Trulicity and Victoza are administered under the skin (just like injecting insulin).

-- Victoza and Trulicity are available in various strengths.
-However, in general, your doctor will start you on both medications at a lesser dosage and gradually raise it each week until your blood sugar is under control or until you are taking the maximum recommended amount.
+• Victoza and Trulicity are available in various strengths.
+However, in general, your doctor will start you on both medications at a lower dosage and gradually raise it each week until your blood sugar is under control or until you are taking the maximum recommended amount.

 Trulicity and Victoza for weight loss